Part-time qualifications in local history

 DPhil in English Local History

-The part-time DPhil (Doctor of Philosophy, equivalent to a PhD) is normally studied over four to six years (twice the full-time length).
+The part-time research doctorate (DPhil, equivalent to a PhD) is normally studied over four to six years (twice the full-time length).
 The MSc in English Local History is recommended as preparation for the DPhil and students building on MSc work usually complete more quickly.